KylePFisher/CIST2100/T1/marketFeasability.md

 ## Customer Segment ideas:
 Customer segment:

-    Targeting Students in the Omaha Metro area with a demand for a set of monthly-paid softwares in a certain semester to finish classes: engineering softwares for design class.
+    Targeting Students in the Omaha Metro area with a demand for a set of monthly-paid software in a certain semester to finish classes: engineering software for design class.
-        They need laptops that are faster than the library's to save time Ease of time for in state shipping or pickup at warehouse through order on website People in need for a fast laptop with certain professional softwares They need laptops that are faster than library's to save time Ease of time for in state shipping or pickup at warehouse through order on website They just need it for a certain amount of days because there maybe problems with their own computers
+        They need laptops that are faster than the libraries to save time Ease of time for in state shipping or pickup at warehouse through order on website People in need for a fast laptop with certain professional software They need laptops that are faster than libraries to save time Ease of time for in state shipping or pickup at warehouse through order on website They just need it for a certain amount of days because there maybe problems with their own computers